Table of Content

 What is Smiling Depression?

-This term, "smiling depression," is not officially recognized in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+This term, "smiling depression," is not officially recognised in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 Instead, it would typically fall under the diagnosis of major depressive disorder with atypical features.

 Those experiencing it often maintain an outward façade of normalcy or even perfection, masking their internal struggle with depression.
-This disconnect between their public and private lives makes recognizing and addressing depressed smile particularly challenging.
+This disconnect between their public and private lives makes recognising and addressing depressed smiles particularly challenging.

-Recognizing smiling depression can be challenging, as those affected may outwardly exude happiness while harboring inner turmoil.
+Recognising the symptoms of smiling depression can be challenging, as those affected may outwardly exude happiness while harbouring inner turmoil.

 Depression's symptoms, which typically include persistent sadness, changes in appetite and sleep patterns, fatigue, and diminished interest in once-beloved activities, manifest differently in each individual.